 We subtract the value of gradually decreasing amplitude of the graph (either absolute value or a positive value) – either classical reading on the graph using the "fitting" (least squares method) mathematical model damped oscillation – a formula (4).

 We draw a graph of the time dependence of the obtained amplitudes.
 We will test whether this dependence is assumed to be exponential using a spreadsheet (Option:*) "Add Trendline… —>Type of trend and regression: Exponential").
 We obtain the damping coefficient of the equation obtained dependence (Option:*) "Display the equation in the chart").

 The measurement of this section follows the same pattern as the measurement of natural vibration (see paragraphs 2 to 4).

 We make measurements for at least five frequencies lower and higher than the natural frequency.
 Preferably, we make measurements at the resonance frequency (or close to it).
 We try to make the chosen frequency as good as possible and evenly covered with the chosen frequency spectrum.

 We can leave the remote experiment and go for processing after measuring and storing all (at least ten) series of experimental values.

 We determine the frequency and amplitude of individual cases of forced oscillation – the same paragraphs from 5 to 7.

-|*)||Described dialogs corresponding data processing in MS Excel spreadsheet.
-In another spreadsheet may be the dialogues wording other (similar), but semantically contain these spreadsheets same functions.|
+|Described dialogs correspond to data processing in MS Excel spreadsheet.
+In another spreadsheet the dialogs may have different (similar) wording, but semantically these spreadsheets contain the same functions.